How About that. Even Among Misfits You’re Misfits.

-Along with creativity and mastery in any field comes the tendency to be, well, a little odd.
+Along with originality in any field comes the tendency to be, well, a little odd.

-Something that all independent souls, not just artists, have had to deal with.
-Anyone who rocked their profession, their industry, or the world, was unusual.
+Something that all independent souls, not only artists, have dealt with.
+Anyone who’s rocked their profession, their industry, or the world, was unusual.

 Vincent Van Gogh and Georgia O’Keefe were outsiders.

 Steve Jobs didn’t fit in.

-Neither did Robin Williams, Oprah Winfrey, Nelson Mandela, Frida Kahlo, Mark Zuckerberg, Mother Teresa, and Eckhart Tolle.
+Neither did Robin Williams, Oprah Winfrey, Nelson Mandela, Frida Kahlo, Mark Zuckerberg, Mother Teresa.

-These people didn’t just play the rebel by changing their appearance or behaving wildly (maybe Williams did, just a tad.)
+These folks didn’t play the rebel with their appearance or with wild behavior (maybe Williams did a tad.)

 They were different to the core.
-They took big risks and changed the world, ignoring what anyone thought of them or their chances of success.
+They took big risks and changed the world, ignoring outside opinions or their chances of success.

 And most of them were misunderstood, lonely, or depressed.

-Because the more different a person is, internally, the harder it is to connect with others and the deeper the feelings of isolation.
+Because the more different the person, the harder to connect with others and the deeper the feelings of isolation.

-And the very qualities that make you extraordinary, like the ability to have an original idea or a fresh take on an old one, are derided by a world that loves the familiar and rewards obedience.
+And the very qualities that make you special, like the capacity for original thinking, are derided by a world that loves the familiar and rewards obedience.

-The topper - many artists don't even fit in with other artists.
+The topper…many artists don’t fit in with other artists.

 “How about that.
 Even among misfits you’re misfits!”